 Working papers and work in progress

-Local Effects of Artisanal Mining: Empirical Evidence from Ghana (2019), see here.
+Local Effects of Artisanal and Industrial Mining: Evidence from Ghana (2020), see here.

 I estimate local economic, environmental and health effects of artisanal and small-scale gold (ASM) and industrial large-scale mining (LSM) in Ghana.
 For that purpose I use a novel dataset of artisanal gold mines created with machine learning techniques and satellite imagery.
 ASM is an informal, low-tech, but highly labour-intensive form of resource extraction that is typically associated with environmental and health damages, social problems and poverty.
-In contrast to common perception, I find that one additional artisanal mine increases nearby household per-adult income by one percent.
-These income effects however do not translate into expenditure gains and diminish quickly with distance.
-Industrial large-scale mining shows similar local economic impacts.
-Environmental degradation is documented in the form of increased forest cover loss, which has accelerated in more recent years.
+In contrast to positive expectations from field research, I find that local incomes and expenditures are not affected by nearby ASM sites, while LSM does contribute to both.
+Environmental degradation by both ASM and LSM is documented in the form of forest cover loss, which has accelerated in more recent years.
 Finally, I find child health burdens of ASM in the form of increased malaria infection rates and child mortality and different disease symptoms for LSM.
 These results shine a new light on the trade-offs of mineral extraction between local economic gains and health and environmental costs.

 Not in my electoral backyard: Political alignment and local development in England (with Felipe Carozzi)